roniakiola/teamwork-assignment/README.md

-You are in team_2 fork.
+You are in team_2 fork - main branch.

 # Teamwork
 Designing REST API endpoints and database schema